Steer Away From Mode Collisions: Improving Composition In Diffusion Models: Conclusion Future Work

 \section{Conclusion \& Future Work}

 We propose a gradient-free, model-agnostic image composition method that switches between noise-resampling and correction.
-Our \textit{Concept Contrasting} corrector is based on the hypothesis that composition is degraded by ``problematic" modes---those that overlap with individual concept modes, resulting in strong alignment with particular concepts while suppressing others.
+Our \textit{Concept Contrasting Corrector} is based on the hypothesis that composition is degraded by ``problematic" modes---those that overlap with individual concept modes, resulting in strong alignment with particular concepts while suppressing others.
 Our corrector employs a Closeness-Aware Weight Modulation scheme that emphasizes ``pure" modes where all concepts coexist without any dominating ones.
 Crucially, we attribute shortcomings of past composition methods to the choice of composition weights and show that only when the weights sum to $1$, the interpretation of Tweedie-mean correction and the CFG guidance strength are preserved.
 Results demonstrate that {\name} outperforms baseline approaches for several diffusion model choices and serves as a \textit{plug-and-play} module offering improved compositional generation performance.

-While our corrector's closeness-aware weight modulation suppresses the concept mode overlap, the noise/score landscape is strongly biased by the training paradigms of diffusion models, i.e., the quantity and quality of the multi-concept bindings in the training set.
-This problem also manifests when presented with more unrealistic prompts, resulting in poor text/concept alignment.
-As shown in Fig.~\ref{fig:qualitative_failure}, while our work offers a significant boost to multi-concept compositional generation, clearly, there are failure cases that are not yet addressed.
-However, we believe that more advanced energy-based compositional samplers---that explicitly take into account the probabilities of the landscape during sampling---can further help in avoiding such cases.
-We hope to investigate these special cases in the future.
-We also hope to explore applications beyond composition using the {\name} corrector.
+While our corrector suppresses concept overlap, the model's predicted score landscape remains biased by training data quality, occasionally leading to poor alignment in unrealistic prompts (Fig.~\ref{fig:qualitative_failure}).
+While our work offers a significant boost to multi-concept compositional generation, failure cases still persist and we believe advanced energy-based compositional samplers that explicitly model landscape probabilities can further mitigate these issues.
+We intend to investigate these edge cases and explore applications beyond compositional generation in future work.